 Lifespan, hypertension rate of kidney donors similar to general population.

-At the 2008 American Transplant Congress here, Hassan Ibrahim, MD, MS, associate professor of medicine in the division of renal diseases and hypertension, University of Minnesota Medical School,
+At the 2008 American Transplant Congress here, Hassan Ibrahim, MD, MS, associate professor of medicine in the division of renal diseases and hypertension, University of Minnesota Medical School, Minneapolis, presented data on 3,698 people who donated kidneys at the medical school between 1963 and 2007.

 The very low rates of end-stage renal disease (ESRD) and hypertension, high quality of life, and high rates of measured glomerular filtration rate (GFR) among these individuals are a testament to the safety of living kidney donation, he noted.